kachaMukabe/challenge-django/README.md

 ## Bonus Task:
 If you feel you want to impress us more, replace the REST Framework by using Graphene instead.

+## Tip:
+We need someone that will be able to keep codebase and libraries used up-to-date